The Neustrowski-Watembach Family

 Beatrice was then 16 and Alfred, six.
 School records show that Vera left Yaldhurst on 18 June 1915 to go into “domestic service.”
 Beatrice did the same.
 The older girls suddenly needed to earn to help support the family.

 Albert Watemburg, aged 13, could be trusted to travel the 15 kilometres from Marshland to Yaldhurst, where he finished off his final school term in November 1915, but his younger brothers transferred to Marshlands School on 22 September, confirming Ray’s belief that Martha organised the family in conjunction with school terms.

 “The war disrupted legal practices and, with men away, slowed property sales.
-Shipping services, while regular, were weeks apart so she would have waited a good while between the sale of her property and receiving the money.”
+Shipping services, while regular, were weeks apart so grandmother would have waited a good while between the sale of her property and receiving the money.”

 Martha eventually moved in with her cousin, Martha Szymanska (née Dodunska) and her husband, Albert, in Marshland.
 This explains the younger boys’ move to Marshlands School and Albert named as their guardian on their school admittance forms.

 Ray remembers stories of how his Aunt Vera created excitement in the family when she worked as a telephone-exchange operator at Wigram Air Force base.
 Sir Charles Kingsford-Smith, after making the first trans-Tasman flight from Sydney to Christchurch in September 1928, took her up in his aeroplane.

-With the Watemburg aunts and uncles, and Szymanski cousins in Marshland, Martha left her daughters in Christchurch knowing they had family support.
+With the Watemburg aunts and uncles, and Szymanski cousins in Marshland, Martha left her daughters Beatrice and Vera in Christchurch knowing they had family support.
 She gathered up her sons, then aged between six and 13 years, and moved back to Taranaki and her Neustrowski roots.

 She bought a house in Waitara near her parents and maternal aunt and uncle, Mary (née Zimmerman) and Anton Potroz, who had all retired and lived next door to one another in Waitara’s Queen Street.
 Anton, Mary and 18-month-old Jakub sailed with the Neustrowski family on the fritz reuter in 1876.
 At the time Martha’s sister Agnes lived in Kawhia but the rest of her siblings were still in the Taranaki area.